Stéphane Sarrazin (politician)

 Stéphane Sarrazin MPP is a Canadian politician who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
 He represents the riding of Glengarry—Prescott—Russell as a member of the Progressive Conservative Party of Ontario.

 Sarrazin was previously the mayor of Alfred and Plantagenet and the warden of Prescott and Russell United Counties.

+As of March 28, 2024, Sarrazin became Parliamentary Assistant to the Associate Minister of Small Business and Parliamentary Assistant to the Minister of Francophone Affairs.